 - Avoid process pile up: If a job has not finished before the cron starts the next instance of the same job then competition for resources probably means that job will also not finish.
 Eventually a mass of unfinished jobs will overwhelm the whole machine and it will crash.
 To avoid this jobs should test to see if the previous job is still running by using a lock file, or making sure the jobs timeout.
 The crontamer wrapper script, documented below, is available to help you implement this.

 - Expect it to break occasionally: Regardless of any measure introduced by users to stop process pile up, you can expect it to go rouge at some point.
-We will reboot the machine when this happens.
+We will reboot the machine when this happens, probably without warning.
 We may remove offending jobs from the cron table but persistent offenders may be barred from using the service.

-- Don't do heavy processing on the cron machine itself.
-You can submit jobs to lotus (bsub is on cron.ceda.ac.uk) to offload the processing resource.
+- Don't do heavy processing or data transfers on the cron machine itself.
+You can submit jobs to lotus (sbatch is on cron1.ceda.ac.uk) to offload the processing resource.

 Common Cron Gotchas